 Will Kids Eat This Ketchup?

-Our neighbor’s son who pretty much only eats chicken nuggets and Reese’s cups tried it (his parents didn’t tell him it wasn’t their regular ketchup) on some fries and happily munched away, not realizing this was any different from Heinz!
+Our neighbor’s son who pretty much only eats chicken nuggets and Reese’s cups tried it (his parents didn’t tell him it wasn’t their regular kind) on some fries and happily munched away, not realizing this was any different from Heinz!

 So yes.
 The answer is yes.